API Error Codes

 Ad-hoc bot pool

-Because each bot runs on its own dedicated machine, starting up a bot takes some time (10 minutes) before it is ready to join a meeting.
+Starting up a bot takes some time (10 minutes) before it is ready to join a meeting since each bot runs on its own dedicated machine.
 Because of this, we maintain a pool of "warm" bot instances that are already running in cases where you need to claim a bot last minute (or ad-hoc)

 Each region has its own dedicated ad-hoc bot pool and this ad-hoc bot pool is shared among all developers in a region.
-The ad-hoc bot pool is adaptive, constantly being replenished and grows with active usage.
+The ad-hoc bot pool is calibrated and adaptive, constantly being replenished and grows with active usage.
+It is designed to maintain sufficient warm bot instances to support peak usage at any given time.

 What to do when you encounter a 507